MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/folder.md

 Retrieve the list of files in a folder.

-To retrieve all the files in a specific folder, use the action **Get files in folder**, specifie the folder path in the **Folder** property and then use the * character in the **File filter** property (included by defaulf for convenience).
-In case you want to also include all the files included in the subfolder inside the specified folder, enable the **Include subfolders** toggle.
+To retrieve all files in a specific folder, use the action **Get files in folder**.
+Specify the folder path in the **Folder** property and then use the * character in the **File filter** property (included by default).
+In case you want to also include all files included in the subfolder inside the specified folder, enable the **Include subfolders** toggle.
 The retrieved filepaths are then stored in the output of the action.

 ### Input parameters